 2) Get approval to complete the nomination application.

 3) Ask three Recommenders (from STEM fields) to submit their letters using the campus reference form.

 4) Submit your essay and other essays via the national nomination process.
 An unofficial KU transcript ("Advising Report") from the Advising Tool or an "Academic Summary" from Enroll & Pay (http://www2.ku.edu/~sakut/manuals/academic_summary.pdf) is sufficent at this point; you do not need to order a transcript from KU.
 If you have college credit that does not appear in the KU portal, please let us know.

 5) You will be contacted in November with the results of the campus nomination process.
 KU nominees will work with the Office of Fellowships & Scholarships to revise their applications before the national deadline.

 The KU Goldwater committee is made up of ten KU science and engineering faculty members.
-It is chaired by Professor Mikhail Barybin (Chemistry); Professor Bryan Young is the Campus Representative (Honors Program and Civil, Environmental and Architectural Engineering).
+It is chaired by Professor Mikhail Barybin (Chemistry).
 The committee members read all application and select KU's four nominees.